Richard Bruhn

-Richard Karl Wilhelm Bruhn (25 June 1886 in Cismar, now administratively part of Grömitz – 8 July 1964 in Düsseldorf) was a German automobile manufacturer and entrepreneur.
+Richard Karl Wilhelm Bruhn (25 June 1886 in Cismar, now administratively part of Grömitz – 8 July 1964 in Düsseldorf) was a German automobile manufacturer, entrepreneur, and member of the Nazi Party.

 Parentage

 Bruhn was the son of a shoe maker called Heinrich Christian Emil Bruhn and his wife Karoline Ernestine Bruhn (born Glüsing).

 Early career

 On leaving his elementary school Bruhn undertook an apprenticeship as an electrician before switching to a career in Business.
 In 1907 he took a clerical position in the engineering section of AEG in Bremen.

 In 1910 Bruhn took charge of AEG's London commercial office.
 He undertook war service between 1914 and 1918, and after the war he became a student at the University of Kiel, emerging in 1921 with a doctorate in Economics.

 Directly after this Bruhn took a commercial directorship with Neufeldt & Kuhnke in Kiel, and in 1927 he joined the board of directors at Junkers in Dessau.
 He moved again in 1929, this time to Chemnitz where he became a director at Pöge Elektricitäts-AG.